 Get On the Same Page

 Before you embark on this renovation, make sure that both of you are on the same page.
+Use our free guide on communicating with your partner to guide your conversations and ensure peace from the start.
 If you have differing ideas of how this project is going to turn out or what your budget should be, you’re going to find yourself clashing on even more as the project unfolds.
 Resolve issues ahead of time whenever possible, and don’t proceed until you both want the same things.

 Pick Your Battles